-The School District's bonded debt consists of general obligation bonds that are generally noncallable with interest payable semiannually.
+The School District's bonded debt consists of various issues of general obligation bonds that are generally noncallable with interest payable semiannually.
 Bond proceeds primarily pay for acquiring or constructing capital facilities.
-Bonds have also been issued to advance-refund previously issued bonds.
-The School District repays general obligation bonds from voter-approved sales taxes.
+The School District repays general obligation bonds from voter-approved property and sales taxes.
 General obligation bonds are direct obligations and pledge the full faith and credit of the School District.